-Attorney William (Bill) B. Bystrynski has spent his legal career representing clients who have been victims of negligence.
-Bill has successfully handled a wide variety of such cases, advocating on behalf of those severely injured or killed by drunk drivers, unsafe truckers, defective medical devices, fraternity hazing, unsafe working conditions, and other negligent acts.
+Attorney Bill Bystrynski has spent his legal career representing clients who have been victims of negligence.
+Bill has successfully handled a wide variety of such cases, advocating on behalf of those severely injured or killed by drunk drivers, unsafe truckers, fraternity hazing, defective medical devices, unsafe working conditions, and other negligent acts.

 Bill is listed in Best Lawyers in America, a widely regarded guide for legal excellence.
 He has also been named a Personal Injury “Super Lawyer” every year since the award was established.
-Additional honors include being named one of the top 100 trial lawyers in North Carolina by the American Association for Justice and receiving the highest rating—Preeminent—by Martindale-Hubbell.
+Additional honors include being named one of the top 100 trial lawyers in North Carolina by the American Association for Justice and receiving the highest Martindale-Hubbell peer review rating (AV Preeminent).

-Before practicing law, Bill spent 15 years as a newspaper reporter and as an editor at The News & Observer in Raleigh, N.C.
+Before practicing law, Bill spent 14 years as a newspaper reporter and as an editor at The News & Observer in Raleigh, N.C.
 Bill continues to write articles for lawyers as well as lecture on a variety of topics.
-These topics include maximizing damages in wrongful death cases, investigating nursing home cases, dealing with arbitration clauses in medical malpractice cases and avoiding traps in drafting lawsuits.
+These topics include maximizing damages in wrongful death cases, investigating nursing home cases, dealing with arbitration clauses in medical malpractice cases, and avoiding traps in drafting lawsuits.